stelar-labs/opis-rs/README.md

 # Opis

-Opis is a library for rational number and matrix arithmetic.
+Opis is a library for Number and Matrix Arithmetic.

 ## Author